Rose Butler: Early life

 Butler was born in November 1799, in Mount Pleasant, New York.
 She was described as intelligent and having had "the benefit of instruction".
 She lived with a Colonel Straing, at Mount Pleasant, and was sold to various households later moved to New York City in order to live with Abraham Child.
 In 1817, she moved to live with William L. Morris.

 Arson conviction and death sentence

 In 1819, Butler was arrested for arson.
 She was charged with attempting to burn down the family home with the family inside; the damage was minor, but she was convicted and sentenced to death.
 The New York Supreme Court, after an appeal, ruled that what she did constituted first-degree arson.
 After incarceration at Bridewell Prison she was hanged near present-day Washington Square Park, from a gallows in the city's potter's field, on the eastern side of Minetta Creek, about 500 ft from the Hangman's Elm.
-The hanging attracted 10,000 spectators.
+The hanging attracted an estimated 10,000 spectators.

 The following doggerel lines were recalled 50 years later as having been "chalked about the fences":